 Validated water sampling results will be used to evaluate the potential impacts to potable water related to jet fuel and its potential constituents.
 Water sampling results will be reviewed for the presence/ absence of target analytes and, if a target analyte is detected, the concentration of that analyte will be compared to relevant screening levels.
-Background concentrations of target analytes may be determined by evaluating the results of water samples collected at potable water wells located upgradient or crossgradient of the incident site, or by obtaining publicly available data to determine historic background concentrations.
+Background concentrations of target analytes may be determined by evaluating the results of water samples collected from influent and/or effluent water sources fed by domestic potable wells located upgradient or cross-gradient of the Site, or by obtaining publicly available data to determine historic background concentrations.

-Prior to data validation, preliminary water sampling results issued by the laboratory will be provided to Energy Transfer personnel, who will share the results verbally and in writing with individual property owners.
+Prior to data validation, preliminary water sampling results issued by the laboratory will be provided to Sunoco Pipeline personnel, who will share the results with individual property owners.
 Sharing preliminary sampling results will enable property owners to receive their water sampling results in a timelier manner, rather than waiting for data validation to be completed before sharing water sampling results.
-If any issues with data quality are identified during data validation, Energy Transfer personnel will notify the individual property owner.
+If any issues with data quality are identified during data validation, Sunoco Pipeline personnel will notify the individual property owner.